Cultural Heritage Research Group

 For teachers, students and professionals

 The Research Group motivates and inspires teachers, students and the professional field with new results and findings based on ethnographic research, design research, and action research, among others.
-Both lectors teach in the bachelor’s degree programme in Cultural Heritage and the master’s degree programme in Museology, support final research projects, organize debates, the Reinwardt Memorial Lectures and expert meetings, and channel research findings back to the field of education.
+Both lectors teach in the Dutch bachelor’s degree programme in Cultural Heritage and the international master’s degree programme in Museology, support final research projects, organize debates and expert meetings, and channel research findings back to the field of education.